 Spain focuses its funding on HIV/AIDS research

-According to G-FINDER data, three institutions channeled nearly all of Spain’s funding for global health R&D in 2015: The Spanish Agency of International Development Cooperation (AECID) (50%), the Spanish Ministry of Economy and Competiveness (MINECO) (20%), the Carlos III Health Institute (20%).
+According to G-FINDER data, three institutions channeled nearly all of Spain’s funding for global health R&D in 2016: The Catalan Department of Health (57%, US$3 million), the Carlos III Health Institute (20%), and the Catalan Ministry of Economy and Knowledge (15%).

-- The Carlos III Health Institute is the main public research funder in Spain for managing and carrying out biomedical research.
-In 2015, it disbursed a total of US$1 million.
-It reports to the Ministry of Economy and Competitiveness and to the Ministry of Health.
-Its key mission is to support the development of scientific knowledge in sciences.
+The Carlos III Health Institute, the main public research funder in Spain for managing and carrying out biomedical research, invested US$1 million in global health R&D in 2016, spread out over a number of projects.
+The focus of the funding was on tuberculosis (33%), kinetoplastids (22%), malaria (21%) and HIV/AIDS (20%).
+The institute reports to the Ministry of Economy and Competitiveness and to the Ministry of Health.
+Its key mission is to support the development of scientific knowledge.

 MAEC and MINECO are the main ministries responsible for global health R&D

 The Ministry of Foreign Affairs and Cooperation (MAEC) is the main ministry working on global health R&D. The MAEC’s Health Division is mainly responsible for global health R&D funding.
 The AECID works on funding and implementation of global health R&D programs through its Directorate for Multilateral and Sectoral Cooperation.
-In turn, the Ministry of Economy and Competitiveness’s (MINECO) Secretary of State for Research steers Spain’s national strategy on R&D, this also includes global health R&D. The MINECO’s Carlos III Health Institute, and through direct investments, it implements health-related R&D interventions and channels funding to national research initiatives; it also represents Spain’s position on health R&D to the European Union.
-Previously the MAEC and the Spanish Development Promotion Fund (FONPRODE) used to finance product-development partnerships but this funding channel has been discontinued now that FONPRODE’s budget only includes loans and equities.
+In turn, the Ministry of Economy and Competitiveness’s (MINECO) Secretary of State for Research steers Spain’s national strategy on R&D, including for global health.
+The MINECO’s Carlos III Health Institute implements health-related R&D interventions through direct investments and channels funding to national research initiatives.
+It also represents Spain’s position on health R&D to the European Union.
+Previously, the MAEC and the Spanish Development Promotion Fund (FONPRODE) financed product-development partnerships, but this funding channel has been discontinued now that FONPRODE’s budget only includes loans and equities.